mtalebian/basic-data-validator/README.md

   * a valid username: may contains any symboles of _ – . \ / @ or digits or letters, having a length of 3 to 20 characters
 * ```password```
   * a required string
-  * between 3 to 20 characters
+  * requires a password rule: must not contains space and ' symbol, having a length of 3 to 20 characters
 * ```confirmPassword```
   * a required string
   * must be equal to value of password field